Saturday, December 21, 2024

 WHERE condition;

-Note the optional parameter IN that allows making a new table in an external database with that command.
-Also, the WHERE clause can be used to specify which data you want to retrieve and save in a new table.
+Note the WHERE clause, which can be used to specify the data you want to retrieve and save in a new table.

 One of the scenarios where SELECT INTO comes in handy is creating empty tables with a specific structure.
-For that, we add the WHERE clause with the 1 = 0 parameter:
+For that, we take our basic syntax and add the WHERE clause with the 1 = 0 parameter:

 SELECT column1, column2, column3, ...